Updated: Jan 17

 Sensation Amsterdam 2015 - Angels & Demons show brought out the beauty along with the beast amongst revelers.
 Pic credit: Sensation

 Ready for Sensation India!
-At this time, ID&T, the owners of Sensation were looking to enter into India and were evaluating various cities for the same.
+At this time, ID&T, the Amsterdam headquartered global live entertainment company and the owners of Sensation were looking to enter into India and were evaluating various cities for the same.
 Mumbai was the front runner, followed by Bangalore, but we had a compelling pitch.
 Hyderabad had already proven to be a good market for EDM gigs as we had already hosted biggies like Armin Van Buuren, DJ Snake and Tiesto in the 2015 season, we got the Hyderabad City administration to guarantee a smooth conduct of the event and we also came out as a strong team for them to partner with.
 We pitched the City as much as ourselves and eventually Voilà Events signed a 5-year partnership with ID&T for Sensation in India.

 Sensation owns multiple show formats that travel around the world and we chose the largest, also their most expensive – 'Welcome to the Pleasuredome'.
 It was our first show, and we wanted to start with a bang.
 Unlike other shows, 'Welcome to the Pleasuredome' has a center stage, rather than a usual concert setup giving 360 degree access to fans.
 The stage is a big carousel with flying horses that rotates 3 times per minute.
 The rotating top by itself weighs 9 tons and turns separately from the DJ booth, they can turn in opposite directions.
 The carousel contains 12 winches driven by computers; in these winches 8 dancers were suspended and 4 others were placed in the arches.
 130 speakers and subs give the crowd a best possible sound experience throughout the venue and over 96 moving heads are installed in between the decoration.
 The inflatable girls are made of over 3000 m2 of fabric.